 The work must have been performed during the previous three years.

 The Humanity in Science Award is presented by The Analytical Scientist in partnership with KNAUER Wissenschaftliche Geräte GmbH.
 We are proud to be working together to recognize the altruistic impact that science can have on human lives.

 KNAUER manufactures liquid chromatography instruments for analytical and preparative HPLC, osmometer and high-end chromatography systems for SMB and FPLC.
 Together with scientists in the lab, KNAUER develops innovative and individual solutions.
 KNAUER strives to provide scientists with the best tools for their research tasks.

-KNAUER is celebrating its 55th birthday this year and the winner* of the Humanity in Science award will receive their prize at a special jubilee reception hosted by KNAUER in Berlin, Germany and attended by key industry leaders.
+KNAUER is celebrating its 55th birthday this year and the winner* of the Humanity in Science award will receive their award at a special jubilee reception hosted by KNAUER in Berlin, Germany on October 2, 2017 which will be attended by key industry leaders.